-Over the next 3 years, we are working to rapidly advance the projects in our pipeline.
-The aim is to bring them to a point where they can either evolve into startup companies, or become ideal partners for established industry leaders, who then guide their further investment and development.

-To do this, we focus on three strategic priorities that put clinical and market impact at the center of our work.
+The fast-track to life-changing advances Our pipeline is poised to address some of the biggest challenges in translational neuroscience and neurotechnology to radically benefit the lives of people with neurological and mental health disorders.
+More than ever, we want to propel these and other ground-breaking projects so that they can achieve their full potential as real- Over the next 3 years, we are working to rapidly advance the projects in our pipeline.
+The aim is to bring them to a point where they can either evolve into startup companies, or become ideal partners for established industry leaders, who then guide their further investment and To do this, we focus on three strategic priorities that put clinical and market impact at the STRATEGIC PRIORITY:

-STRATEGIC PRIORITY:

 Identify and support disruptive projects

 Innovation emerges from the linking of ideas and expertise in novel and unanticipated ways.
 The Wyss Center takes several steps to drive a new wave of technologies forward.

 Prioritizing disruptive innovation

 We seek to identify and make bold investments in concepts that can make a real difference to patients.
 At the same time, we balance our willingness to push the boundaries of innovation with our commitment to deliver results.
 To that end, we select those ideas that show greatest promise in making a significant clinical impact in the near term.

 Fostering powerful partnerships

-The field of neurotechnology draws from neuroscience, engineering, machine learning, and Al. Recognizing the need for a multidisciplinary approach, we work to bring academia and industry together breaking down siloes, connecting experts, and providing the skills, resources, and funding needed to advance new technological solutions.
+The field of neurotechnology draws from neuroscience, engineering, machine learning, and AI.
+Recognizing the need for a multidisciplinary approach, we work to bring academia and industry together breaking down siloes, connecting experts, and providing the skills, resources, and funding needed to advance new technological solutions.

 THE LIGHTHOUSE PARTNERSHIP

 THE AIM

 To accelerate the development of AI-guided technologies for the treatment of neurological and mental health disorders through collaboration and interdisciplinary cooperation.

 OUR APPROACH

 Leveraging expertise within the Lemanic Region of Switzerland, the Lighthouse Partnership brings together leading scientists, engineers, researchers, and clinicians in the fields of neuroscience, engineering, computer science, and medicine.
 Drawing on their combined expertise, the initiative promises to accelerate the development of new technologies that target deep brain structures non-invasively, advance a brain-spine interface for paralysis, and innovate peripheral nerve therapies.

 COLLABORATING PARTNERS

+Academic partners

-Neuro X Institute of École Polytechnique Fédérale de Lausanne (EPFL) Synapsy Centre for Neuroscience and Mental Health - University of Geneva Fondation Campus Biotech Geneva
+Neuro X Institute of École Polytechnique Fédérale de Lausanne (EPFL) Neuroscience and Mental Health - University of Geneva Fondation Campus Biotech Geneva

+UNIVERSITÉ

+DE GENÈVE

+EΡF Neuro X Institute

+Clinical partners

 Hôpitaux Universitaires de Genève (HUG) Lausanne University Hospital (CHUV)

-Launched in January 2024, the Wyss Center has committed to providing CHF 18M over four years to support the development of Lighthouse Partnership technologies.
+çampus Launched in January 2024, the Wyss Center has committed to providing CHF 18M over four years to support the development of Lighthouse Partnership technologies.
+In motion INNOVATING NON-INVASIVE NEUROMODULATION THERAPIES FOR MENTAL HEALTH DISORDERS The complexity of mental health Developing effective therapies for these conditions remains challenging due to the complexity of the human brain.

-In motion

-INNOVATING NON-INVASIVE NEUROMODULATION THERAPIES FOR MENTAL HEALTH DISORDERS

-The complexity of mental health

-Developing effective therapies for these conditions remains challenging due to the complexity of the human brain.
 Certain common symptoms, such as apathy, compulsion, and memory deficits, are highly resistant to treatment, even when other aspects of mental health improve with pharmaceutical therapies.
 These symptoms occur frequently in depression, schizophrenia, Parkinson's disease and addiction are hugely detrimental to people's quality of life.
 They also impose a significant financial burden on society.
 Innovative solutions are urgently needed to address this growing global health challenge.